Slushi-Github/Redmi_Note_12S_Assets/README.md

 And as I am not the owner of the recoveries, possibly with HyperOS updates, or another problem, they will stop working and I will not do anything to fix that.

 if you have any suggestions for this repository, I am happy to see them and take them into account if they are really worth it :3
+This is my first repository made for the public, probably there are some mistakes, sorry hehe...

 # How to flash OrangeFox on Redmi Note 12S: